WokLibCodeClub/.github/profile/README.md

 Please make sure you arrive so that you have time to log in to your Scratch account and be ready to start coding at 10.30 am. ***PLEASE*** make sure you know your password (write it down if you need to) so that you are able to log in without a problem on Saturday.

+We will continue with the [*Space Talk* project](https://projects.raspberrypi.org/en/projects/space-talk), and build up the code on the screen for those that want to follow along.
+If you are happy to work on your own from instructions on a website we can show you other projects you can build.

-If you want to be able to *share* your Scratch projects with the club leaders and other coders your Scratch account needs to be *confirmed*.
+**NOTE**: If you want to be able to *share* your Scratch projects with the club leaders and other coders your Scratch account needs to be *confirmed*.
 You can find the instructions for doing this at [this](https://scratch.mit.edu/faq/#accounts) weblink, under the heading *How do I confirm my account?*.
 Note: it seems to be quite common that people can't find the first email sent by Scratch.
 In this case, follow the instructions for receiving another copy.

 Scratch has produced a page of information for parents.
 You can find it [here](https://scratch.mit.edu/parents/).